ahmedmohey2040-blip/automated-train-protection-system/README.md

 The Arduino Mega is installed on the railway track model and is responsible for:

-- Processing the IR sensor inputs.
+- Processing IR sensor inputs.
 - Controlling railway semaphore indications.
 - Managing the signal sequence.
 - Controlling the station warning LEDs and buzzer.